Inwood, Manhattan: Other points of interest

 The Seaman-Drake Arch, located on Broadway at 216th Street, is one of only two free-standing arches in Manhattan, the other being the Washington Square Arch.
 The Seaman-Drake Arch was built in 1855 of local Inwood marble.
 It is the last remaining structure of the mansion that formerly stood there.

-At the North Cove at 207th Street and the Harlem River, both the shoreline and the water just off it have been rehabilitated from their former derelict polluted state by James Cataldi (also known as the "Birdman of Inwood") into a flourishing wetland teeming with geese, ducks, and other varieties of fowl.
+At the North Cove at 207th Street and the Harlem River, located just south of the 207th Street Yard, both the shoreline and the water just off it are a wetland refuge for several dozen species of birds.
+The area was rehabilitated by James Cataldi, sometimes called the "Birdman of Inwood".